ramparvathaneni1/selenium-toDos-walkthrough/README.md

 ### Using Relative xpath

-- There is a great chrome extension tool [Selectors Hub](https://addons.mozilla.org/en-US/firefox/addon/selectorshub/) that can make getting the relative xpath and css selectors of a element easy.
+- There is a great firefox extension tool [Selectors Hub](https://addons.mozilla.org/en-US/firefox/addon/selectorshub/) that can make getting the relative xpath and css selectors of a element easy.

 - After installing selectors hub right click over `Finished the list!` button and hover to the selectors hub option then click on `Copy Relative XPath`  We will be using the relative xpath in our test example.